Under Construction Nuclear Icebreaker "Leningrad" to Receive New Electrical Equipment

-TRSZP-6000/10-ОМ4 transformers inspected by specialists from the Russian Maritime Register of Shipping
+TRSZP-6000/10-OM4 Transformers Certified by Specialists of the Russian Maritime Register of Shipping

-Three-phase dry-type power transformers type ТРСЗП-6000/10-ОМ4 manufactured by "Elektrofizika" have been approved by specialists from the Russian Maritime Register of Shipping (РС).
+Three-phase dry-type power transformers type TRSZP-6000/10-OM4 manufactured by "Electrophysics" have received approval from specialists of the Russian Maritime Register of Shipping (RS).
 Twelve units of electrical equipment will be installed on the nuclear icebreaker "Leningrad" of Project 22220.

 At the Baltic Shipyard in St. Petersburg, Vladimir Putin participated in the keel-laying ceremony for the universal nuclear icebreaker "Leningrad"